Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 Greg Housh (GH): You need some sort of solid identity to present to the press.
 Because they’re going to come up with their own if you don’t, and you want to control that message.

 RM: Rob Walker got the inside story of the early days of Anonymous from Greg Housh, who was part of the early planners of various Anonymous actions.

 GH: You could say “directing the action,” but you know, with Anonymous, everyone knows that you can only make suggestions and if they’re good enough and people like em, they’ll do it.
 They could have easily been ignored.

-RW: In the process of being as bombastic as they could towards Scientology, they sort of accidentally created this ominous self-image that is simultaenously scary but also very attractive, I think.
+RW: In the process of being as bombastic as they could towards Scientology, they sort of accidentally created this ominous self-image that is simultaneously scary but also very attractive, I think.

 RM: So this video that they did took off.
-Currently it has over four and a half million views.
-And they decided that the next logical step was street protest.
+Currently, it has over four and a half million views.
+And they decided that the next logical step was a street protest.

 GH: We decided right then and there, that’s what we’re going to ask everyone to do- we’re going to send the internet outside!
-People are leaving their mothers’s basements!!
+People are leaving their mothers’ basements!!

 GH: The first thing that came to my mind was we’re going to need to cover our faces!

 RW: So we need a mask.
 What mask should we use?